 The teenager could be seen entering the Boll Weevil restaurant in Lakeside, a community of about 20,000 people located 20 miles northeast of San Diego.

 Hannah didn’t speak publicly before entering the building, though her father later did talk to reporters.
 The media were invited to the fundraiser at the family-friendly restaurant but were not allowed inside.

 “This is a small community that we are a part of, and the community came together putting on this great fundraiser for Hannah and hopefully for her future and healing,” Brett Anderson said, before he thanked local residents, family and friends, the media and law enforcement.
 “This is how Lakeside rolls.”

 Speaking Thursday about her condition, Brett Anderson said “she’s just happy to be here.”

 “Hannah sends her love,” her father said.
 “She’s doing good day by day, and we’ll keep moving forward from here.”

-One of her friends, Alyssa Haugum, said from outside Thursday's fundraiser that she was looking forward to seeing Hannah and giving her a hug.
+One of her friends, Alyssa Haugum, said from outside Thursday’s fundraiser that she was looking forward to seeing Hannah in person and giving her a hug.
 They had communicated via Facebook, she said.